 It's been getting increasingly difficult to keep track of all the zero-day attacks Microsoft has suffered this year.
-Two more zero-day flaws surfaced this week -- one in Microsoft Word and the other
+Two more zero-day flaws surfaced this week -- one in Microsoft Word and the other in Windows Media Player.

 So it's no surprise that bloggers are reacting happily to news that Aliso Viejo, Calif.-based eEye Digital Security launched a new zero-day tracker to help IT administrators stay on top of things.